How to grow hyacinths

 You can also grow hyacinths bulbs in glass jars or vase, without any compost.
 Use only heat-treated bulbs for this.
 Simply fill each hyacinth glass with water to just below where the bulb’s base will sit, then put the bulb in place.
 Make sure it doesn't touch the water, but sits just above it.
 Place the glass in a cool (below 10°C), dark place for six weeks for roots to form.
 Once the main green shoot is about 7-10cm tall, move the glass into full light and watch the flower gradually develop.
 Turn the glass around by a half-turn every day, to prevent the plant growing towards the light and toppling over.
 Top up the water as necessary.

-Outdoor-grown hyacinths can be left in the soil to reappear the following year.
-After flowering, remove the flowering stem to stop the plant from wasting energy on seed production.
-Let the foliage die down completely, and feed with a potash-rich fertiliser like a tomato feed, which the bulb will use to produce next year's flowers.
-Indoor bulbs can be planted in the ground to flower naturally the following year.
+After flowering, hyacinth flowers and leaves die down back in to the bulb, where nutrients are stored to aid growth the following year.
+Outdoor-grown hyacinths can therefore be left in the soil to reappear the following year.
+Remove the flowering stem to stop the plant from wasting energy on seed production.
+Let the foliage die down completely and feed with a potash-rich fertiliser like a tomato feed, which the bulb will use to produce next year's flowers.

 Forced hyacinth bulbs for indoor displays won't be suitable for using indoors again, but you can plant them outside and they'll flower every spring for years to come.